quasarstream/PHP-FFmpeg-video-streaming/README.md

 $dash->save('/var/www/media/videos/dash/test.mpd');
 ```

 It can also be null.
-The default path is the input path.
+The default path to save files is the input path.

 ``` php
 $hls = $video->HLS()